neo-technology/neobench/README.md

 # Custom scripts

-We aspire to support the same language as pgbench.
+I aspire to support the same language as pgbench.
 Currently the `\set` meta-command is supported, along with `*` for multiplication and the `random` function.

 See the "Custom Scripts" section in the [pgbench documentation](https://www.postgresql.org/docs/10/pgbench.html) for details and inspiration.